CurrySoftware/CurrySearch-WordPress/curry-search/README.txt

 == Installation ==
-1. Activate the plugin
+1. Activate the search plugin
 2. Place the CurrySearch Sidebar Widget on your Site

 == Screenshots ==

-1. Filtering search results by tags with resulting post count
+1. Filter your advanced search results by tag
-2. Relevance sorted search results
+2. Advanced relevance sorted search results
-3. Errortolerant-Autocompletion
+3. Let CurrySearch autocomplete your search query
 4. CurrySearch Settings and Statistics Page showing info and allowing reindexing

 == Changelog ==